-Playing FMOD Events in Unity isn’t particularly difficult, but we do have a number of methods available that might make more or less sense depending on our game or application.
-In this tutorial, we’ll take a closer look at how to play FMOD events in Unity.
+Playing FMOD events in Unity is not particularly difficult, but we have a number of methods available that make more or less sense depending on the result we want to achieve.
+In this tutorial we will take a closer look at how to play FMOD events in Unity.

 Check out the video version of this tutorial: